stride3d/stride-docs/en/manual/troubleshooting/profiling.md

 1. Download [RenderDoc](https://renderdoc.org/builds).

+2. Optional: This step is optional and only necessary if you want to have render pass markers with name following the Graphics Compositor:

-2. Optional: in your executable project (Windows), locate `game.Run();` and insert the following code just before:
+   2.1.
+In your executable project (Windows), locate `game.Run();` and insert the following code just before:

    ```cs
    game.GraphicsDeviceManager.DeviceCreationFlags |= DeviceCreationFlags.Debug;
    ```

-   This will enable render pass markers during rendering.
+   2.2.
+Also, make sure profiler is enabled by calling this code from any of your game script:

+    ```cs
+    GameProfiler.EnableProfiling();
+    ```

 3. Optional: Add a package reference to `Xenko.Graphics.RenderDocPlugin`.

    You can then use the @'Xenko.Graphics.RenderDocManager' class to trigger captures: